 Though he has only made eight starts on the season, Musgrove has reached 7 IP three times, going less than 5 IP only twice.
 His LOB% is right at league average, so he isn’t experiencing too much luck there, and advanced looks at his overall performance (3.77 ERA; 3.35 FIP; 3.93 xFIP; 3.80 SIERA) are pretty favorable.

 Musgrove has a 58% ownership rate, which seems low for a pitcher who is young (25), limits walks and sits down batters at an above average rate.
 Invest accordingly.

-Let’s just say Ray hasn’t been too awesome since tossing six shutout innings against the hapless Miami Marlins in his return from the DL.
+Ray has been fairly erratic since tossing six shutout innings against the hapless Miami Marlins in his return from the DL.
 He has been moving backwards since that start, allowing 10 earned runs over his next two starts, mostly on the back of the 5 home runs he coughed up during those efforts.

 When Ray is on you know what to expect as an owner.
 Strikeouts galore, though tempered a bit by high walk rates and short outings.
 Ray has more or less lived up to those expectations when he has thrown this season, sitting down 34.4% of batters faced, walking hitters at an elevated 12.7% rate and going over 5 IP in only 5 of his 9 starts so far in 2018.

-Those last two statistics aren’t great to see, and if Ray can’t improve in those areas his owners could be in for a long season despite his above average strikeout production.
+Those last two statistics aren’t great to see, and if Ray can’t improve in those areas his owners could be in for a frustrating season from him despite his above average strikeout production.
 Continue to monitor him as he gets further away from his DL stint**.